Balance and Composure: Origins run (2007–2016)

+Final tour and disbandment (2017–2023)

 On December 14, 2017, on Taylor Madison's Strange Nerve podcast, vocalist Jon Simmons announced that their upcoming anniversary tour would be their last.
 On January 14, 2019 a press release went out on the band's Twitter account announcing a farewell tour.
 Six dates were confirmed, saying that "These shows are the only shows we have planned in our future, we would love if you joined us one last time."
 The band later added extra dates due to high demand.
-These shows had select support from Tigers Jaw, mewithoutYou, and Touche Amore.
+These shows had select support from Tigers Jaw, mewithoutYou, and Touché Amoré.
+Before these dates took place, Van Ellis departed from the band, his role being filled by Dennis Wilson, formerly of Saves the Day and Every Avenue.

+Following the disbandment, Simmons focused on his emo rap duo Cowards, with Wicca Phase Springs Eternal, as well as his emo rap collective Misery Club with WPSE, Nedarb, Lil Zubin, Fantasy Camp and FoxWedding.

+Reunion and With You in Spirit (2023–present)

 On April 11, 2023, the band reunited and surprise released the 7-inch single Too Quick to Forgive with two new songs, "Savior Mode" and "Last to Know".
 The release was produced by longtime collaborator Will Yip and released via his label, Memory Music.
 The band also announced a handful of reunion shows with select support from Webbed Wing, Grist Mil, Fleshwater, Seahaven, Death Bells, Choir Boy, and Toledo.
-Simmons, Andy Slaymaker (guitar), Erik Petersen (guitar), and Matt Warner (bass) returned in the formation of the 2023 iteration of the band.
-They were joined by new drummer Dennis Wilson, formerly of Saves the Day and Every Avenue.
+Simmons, Andy Slaymaker (guitar), Erik Petersen (guitar), Matt Warner (bass), and Wilson (drums) returned in the formation of the 2023 iteration of the band.
 The band released their fourth studio album (and first in eight years), With You in Spirit, on October 4, 2024, via Memory Music.
+Between 27 May and 7 July 2025, they supported Turnover on their U.S. tour.